dwhiffing/fury/content/nato/us/navy/carriers/america/body.md

           - HS-11 Dragon Slayers SH-3H (To CVW-7 on Kennedy)

-      - CVWR-20 (Formed Jun and deploy to re-launched CV-66 July 94)
+      - CVWR-20 (Formed Apr and deploy to re-launched CV-66 May 94)

           - VF-201 Hunters F-14A